LauraIst/tweet-popularity-predictor/README.md

 # tweet-popularity-predictor
-NLP project to predict tweet popularity and find out which features most contribute to an accurate prediction
+Project for DKE NLP 2020 course to predict tweet popularity and find out which features most contribute to an accurate prediction